-- 185. The CRD states that competent authorities may authorise a institution to assign preferential risk weights to highly-rated (categories 1 and 2) SL exposures with remaining maturities of less than 2.5 years, provided the institution's underwriting characteristics and other risk characteristics are substantially strong for the relevant category.
-In exercising this discretion, supervisors should rely on institutions to demonstrate that the specified requirements are fulfilled and that their rating systems are stricter than the standards. - 186.
-Especially when faced with scarcity of data for the estimation of key risk factors, institutions could be encouraged to apply additional techniques such as various kinds of simulation.
-However, the institution should collect its own default and loss data, as well as external data when they are representative. - 187.
+- 188. Especially when faced with scarcity of data for the estimation of key risk factors, institutions could be encouraged to apply additional techniques such as various kinds of simulation.
+However, the institution should collect its own default and loss data, as well as external data when they are representative. - 189.
 The different aspects of Specialised Lending should be reviewed at least annually.
 This includes the ratings, but also the categorisation of exposures as Specialised Lending and the demonstration that exposures can or cannot be treated within the general IRB framework.